tmiodon/mentoring/Rhino Parameters Comparison/Readme.md

 1) Go to the Upload/Performance tab.
 2) Click on Upload Params button.
-3) When Browse dialog will open, type the name of target file (eg. Parameter_database_emulation_xxx where xxx is the build number.
+3) When Browse dialog will open, type the name of target file (eg. Parameter_database_emulation_xxx where xxx is the build number.)

-### Required changes in project folder
+### Required changes in the Input project folder

-First of all target file needs to be changed in the Input folder.
+First of all target file needs to be replaced in the Input folder.

-In Input folder which is located in the project folder, there are two csv files.
+In the Input folder (which is located in the project folder), there are two csv files.

 ![image](Images/InputFolderImg.png)

 **Parameter_database_English.csv** - this file is the source file which is used as a base of parameters to compare with.
 This file shouldn't be edited.

-**Parameter_database_emulation_xxx.csv** - this file needs to be replaced with before downloaded parameter database from DUT.
+**Parameter_database_emulation_xxx.csv** - this file needs to be replaced with previously downloaded parameter database from DUT.

-### Required changes in script
+### Required changes in the script

 If new target file is used, line 147 in the DBASE_009_Rhino.py script needs to be changed.
 Change this line accordingly to the name of target file located in the Input folder.